Thoughts & life experiences of a Chicago area graphic artist

 At any rate, at this point, the only album of theirs that I listen to on a regular basis is "Sgt Pepper's Lonely Hearts Club Band".

 I love the variety of styles they feature on the album.
 And the story-telling is captivating.
-Of all their albums, I consider it to be most full of colorful creative tributes to culture and humanity.
+Of all their albums, I consider it to be most full of colorful creative tributes to culture and the human experience.

 Stylized update of previous illustration.